 - Roulette game rules

 You play online roulette with a wheel of 37 or 38 numbers.
 Each number has its own slot on the roulette wheel.
 A croupier launches a roulette ball in the roulette wheel.
 The number of the slot in which a roulette ball falls is the winning number.
 Players, who bet on this number or bet on a group of numbers to which this number belongs, win.
 The amount of winnings depends on the type of bet placed.

 After each round, the dealer collects the wagered amounts, and it is also the dealer who pays out the winnings.
 Do you play roulette on a machine?
 Then the computer will, of course, arrange this.

 You bet by placing your chips or chips on the playing field.
 The dealer's pronouncement of the words "Rien ne va plus" is a sign that no more bets may be placed.

-Bets at Roulette
+Bets at Real Money Roulette Table

 You can place the following bets at roulette: